dcjwu/casus/content/pricing/legal/en.md

 <br/>

-• Legal preparation of purchase and sale transactions of merchants <span>50€</span>
+• Legal preparation of purchase and sale transactions of merchants <span>from 50€</span>

 <br/>